charlyoleg/Cnc25D/docs/cnc25d_api_outline_utilization.rst

 Notice that *FreeCAD* conserve the *arc* geometrical entity during its complete workflow.
 So after extruding the outline, slicing the part and then projecting it again in a DXF file, you still get the *arcs* you have designed in your original outline.

-The combination *outline_arc_line(cnc_cut_outline(), 'freecad')* is often used.
-So the *Cnc25D API* proposes this combination with the function *cnc25d_api.cnc_cut_outline_fc()*.

-With this methodolgy you can create and extrude any outline made out of lines and arcs.
-But creating a *circle* outline is not directly possible.
-You need to create two consecutive arcs, which is not very convenient.
-If you want to create a circle (to extrude it into a cylinder), you can use the function *cnc25d_api.outline_circle((center-x, center-y), radius, 'freecad')*.

 svgwrite
 --------